-During the years ended December 31, 2019 and 2018, the corporate profit tax rate in Azerbaijan was equal to 20%.
+During the years ended December 31, 2020 and 2019, the corporate profit tax rate in Azerbaijan was equal to 20%.
 The tax rate is expected to remain the same in the following fiscal year.
-The Company has accumulated tax losses as at December 31, 2018 and December 31, 2019, hence no income tax has been recognised in these financial statements.
+The Company has accumulated tax losses as at December 31, 2019.
+However, after roll-forwarded losses from previous years, profit before tax was positive in which for year ended December 31, 2020, income tax has been calculated.